 I quickly realized that planning my trip overseas was a huge ordeal and nearly gave up.
 My expectations and my goals were simply too much for me to fulfill alone.
 The problem was, leaving Nebraska isn’t the same as leaving from any other major international airport (Denver/O’Hare/MSP), which meant that our 10-day vacation quickly dwindled to a mere 7 days.
 And considering the time change, I just wasn’t willing to give in to feeling rushed on what I was absolutely sure would be the trip of our lifetime.

-I reached out to a travel agent that had planned a friend’s wedding in Cabo San Lucas in 2017.
+I reached out to a travel advisor who had planned a friend’s wedding in Cabo San Lucas in 2017.
 I specifically asked her because

 I’d begun chatting with her actually a year before we started to really move forward, but I told her my very very very verrrry loose idea of what our vacation would look like and I was all over the board.
 This ended up giving us a good window of time to buy flights and book rooms at great rates.
 This also gave us plenty of time to work out all of my, um… “quirks”.

-But when it comes to a trip of this magnitude, having help was absolutely essential.
+But when it comes to a trip of this magnitude, having help from a travel advisor was absolutely essential.

 Let me also clarify that Heidi is located in Eau Claire, Wisconsin.
 Which is not anywhere near Omaha.
 But that wasn’t an issue, and if you’re not near there, don’t feel like it’s prohibitive for you in this age of technology!
 Also, this is no way sponsored by her agency.
 Organically, when trying to write this post, this was a MASSIVE part of our planning process, and well, I gotta give shout outs where shout outs are due!

-After chatting with Heidi and landing on a flexible window of dates, she sent over hotels in each of the cities I was interested in that would fit in our budget.
-And based on cost and the logistics of traveling from A to B, I was able to truly visualize our trip and decide on where we wanted to go without the stress of feeling like I was choosing blindly.
+After chatting with Heidi and landing on a flexible window of dates, she sent over hotels in each of the cities I was interested in that would fit our budget.
+Based on cost and the logistics of traveling from A to B, I was able to truly visualize our trip and decide where we wanted to go without the stress of feeling like I was choosing blindly.

 Everyone will have opinions of where you should go, and if you’re like me, you’ll want all of them.
 (We even added Germany to our trip because my boss showed me a really cool winery.)
 And while they’re helpful, actually finding the same hotel on the right dates and within your budget is a lot of work.

-Once the details were decided on, (4 additional cities and an additional 6 vacation days later…) I made our necessary payments and sat back to relax.
+Once the details were decided on, (four additional cities and an additional six vacation days later…) I made our necessary payments and set back to relax.
 In our specific instance, we had to pay for our plane and train tickets in advance, and I chose to pay for our hotels upon arrival (just in case something came up where we had to change plans), so basically up until the week of the trip, I was able to just get giddy!

 We received our itineraries after we made our payment, and it had everything I could have dreamt of, down to the time our trains left, which I loved.